jrmanes/axectl/README.md

 ```
 mkdir -p ./bin
-CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o ./bin/piktoctl ./
+CGO_ENABLED=0 GOOS=linux GOARCH=amd64 go build -o ./bin/jrctl ./
 ```

 ---

 ## Sonar

-Piktoctl has the command `sonar` which allows you to setup and configure a **SonarQube** in your local dev env.
+Jrctl has the command `sonar` which allows you to setup and configure a **SonarQube** in your local dev env.

 This command is an abstraction to setup and configure the project in **SonarQube**.